DessysGit/ShopNest/README.md

 **A Modern Multi-Vendor E-Commerce Marketplace - Fully Deployed & Production Ready**

 ShopNest is a production-ready, full-stack e-commerce platform where multiple sellers can list their products and buyers can shop from various vendors in one place.
-Built with modern technologies, comprehensive commission tracking, robust seller approval system, and **complete email notification system**.
+Built with modern technologies, comprehensive commission tracking, robust seller approval system, AI-powered recommendations, and **complete email notification system**.

 🌐 **[View Live Demo →](https://shopnest-mart.vercel.app)**